egor6-66/react-use-file-uploader/README.md

  <a id="formdata">formDataName</a>                  | string.
 You need to set values for this field if you want to form an formData                                                                                                                                                                                                            |
  <a id="extension">extension</a>                    | Valid values in array: <br> Image: .jpeg / .jpg / .gif / .png / .pict / .ico / .svg / .webp <br> Audio: .ogg / .vorbis / .wav / .mp3 / .webm <br> Video: .mp4 / .ogg / .ogv / .webm / .mov <br> Document: .txt / .rtf / .doc / .docx / .html / .pdf / .odt / .ppt / .pptx / .xls / .xlsx | all extensions
  sizeFormat                                         | kb / mb / gb / tb                                                                                                                                                                                                                                                                        | byte
+ onCancel                                           | () => void, Callback fired when the user closes the download window without selecting a file.                                                                                                                                                                                            |

 If the [extension](#extension) field is not set, then all formats of the selected file type will be allowed.